Blog

 Multiple Sclerosis

 MS is diagnosed through a combination of physical examination, imaging studies, LP, and on occasion, evoked potential tests.
-MS typically manifests itself between the ages of 20 and 40, and while it is treatable, it is a chronic illness that has no known cure.
+MS typically develops between ages 20 and 40 and is a chronic condition that can be managed but not cured.

 Progressive Multifocal Leukoencephalopathy (PML)